-The Network Latency page displays round-trip latencies between all nodes in your cluster.
-Latency is the time required to transmit a packet across a network, and is highly dependent on your network topology.
-Use this page to determine whether your latency is appropriate for your topology pattern, or to identify nodes with unexpected latencies.
+The Network page displays round-trip latencies between all nodes in your cluster.
+This represents the time required to transmit a packet across a network, and is highly dependent on your network topology.
+Use this page to determine whether your latency is appropriate for your topology pattern, and to identify nodes with unexpected latencies or connectivity issues.

-To view this page, access the DB Console and click Network Latency in the left-hand navigation.
+To view this page, access the DB Console and click Network in the left-hand navigation.

-Use the Sort By menu to arrange the latency matrix by locality (e.g., cloud, region, availability zone, datacenter).
+Use the Sort By menu to arrange the network matrix by locality (e.g., cloud, region, availability zone, datacenter).

 Use the Filter menu to select specific nodes or localities to view.